mafintosh/protocol-buffers/README.md

 }
 ```

-To use the above proto file to encode/decode messages do
+Use the above proto file to encode/decode messages by doing

 ``` js
 var protobuf = require('protocol-buffers')